-Along major rivers, several large dams have been builtor are being built, forming dam or run-of-river power plant cascades.
+Along major rivers, several large dams have been built or are being built, forming dam or run-of-river power plant cascades.
 The cascades could consist of concrete or embankment dams or run-of-river power plants depending on the longitudinal profile of the river.
 As the failure of any storage dam in a cascade may cause overtopping and/or failure of the downstream dams, the probability of catastrophic release of water from a dam cascade is larger than that of the failure of a single dam.
 The paper is concerned with the probabilistic and deterministic seismic safety aspects of dam cascades.
-At present, in the design of large dams extreme floods and the worstearthquake ground motion at a dam subjected to earthquake action, it is proposed to determine the safety criteria of dams forming dam cascades by focusing on the consequences of a cascade failure rather than on the probability of failure of individual dams.
+At present, in the design of large dams extreme floods and the worst earthquake ground motion at a dam site have to be taken into account.
+Due to the difficulties in determining the probability of failure of a dam subjected to earthquake action, it is proposed to determine the safety criteria of dams forming dam cascades by focusing on the consequences of a cascade failure rather than on the probability of failure of individual dams.
 As all dams are prototypes, and since only one large embankment dam has failed during a strong earthquake, statistical analyses of seismic failure of dams are meaningless.